Problem 5: Cost of production report – normal and abnormal loss

 = $4.00 per equivalent unit

-During November, Department B completed 16,000 units and transferred the same to finished goods store room.
-10,000 units were still in process in department B at the end of the month.
-These units were estimated to be 60% complete with respect to conversion costs.
+During November, Department B completed 16,000 units and transferred the same to the finished goods storeroom.
+10,000 units were still in process in Department B at the end of the month.
+These units were estimated to be 60% complete with respect to conversion cost.

-Materials are added after inspection and identification of loss which take place at the end of process.
+Materials are added after inspection and identification of losses, which take place at the end of the process.
 Normal spoilage is expected to be only 5% of good units.
-Any spoilage more than 5% is considered as abnormal and is charged to factory overhead.
+Any spoilage above 5% of good output is considered an abnormal loss and is charged to factory overhead.

 Required: Prepare a cost of production report of Department B of Steward Chemicals Inc.